-If you have made the decision to migrate to Australia, you will find companies will welcome you with open arms, if you have a permanent resident visa.
+If you have made the decision to migrate to Australia, you will find companies that welcome you with open arms, if you have a permanent resident visa.
 That’s the hurdle to clear.
-Another option is to find an employer to support, also known as sponsor, your visa application.
+Another option is to find an employer to support, also known as a sponsor, your visa application.

 The 482 visa allows you and your immediate family to live and work in Australia for up to 4 years after which you may apply for a permanent resident visa.
 To keep it simple, speak to those who know and can help you.
 There is a link to a visa agent in section 6 of this blog

 Australian leading recruitment agency such as Southern Cross Personnel, based in Adelaide, has 16 years of experience in placing overseas skilled migrants into full-time employment.
 Visit their jobs board to get an idea of the jobs they are looking to fill.

 9) How Can I Find Out More About Places To Live In Australia?

 Choose just about any place in Australia and you will find a Facebook page.
 Register for one and speak to the locals.
 Australians are known to speak their mind so for the low down and highlights of a place sign up now. (there are probably other social media sites available)